Rumen Radev

-Radev previously served as higher commander of the Bulgarian Air Force.
-He won the 2016 presidential election as an independent candidate supported by the Bulgarian Socialist Party, defeating GERB candidate Tsetska Tsacheva in the second round.
-He won a second consecutive term in the 2021 election, with 66% of the vote in the second round.
+Born in Dimitrovgrad, Radev served as commander of the Bulgarian Air Force before joining politics, holding the rank of major general.
+He won the 2016 Bulgarian presidential election as an independent candidate supported by the Bulgarian Socialist Party (BSP), defeating GERB candidate Tsetska Tsacheva in the runoff.
+The first term of Radev's presidency often saw him in conflict with then prime minister Boyko Borisov of GERB.
+He secured a second term in the 2021 Bulgarian general election, with 66% of the vote in the runoff.

+During his second term, Radev presided over the five-year Bulgarian political crisis.
+Following his resignation in January 2026, he established the Progressive Bulgaria (PB) party to contest the 2026 Bulgarian parliamentary election.
+PB went on to receive 44.6% of the vote and an absolute majority of seats, effectively ending the political crisis.
+This made Radev the first person in Bulgaria's history to serve as both President and Prime Minister.

-Early life and military career
+Early life and education

-Radev was born on 18 June 1963 in Dimitrovgrad, Bulgaria.
+Radev was born on 18 June 1963 in Dimitrovgrad during the period of the People's Republic of Bulgaria.
 His family is from Slavyanovo in the Haskovo region.
 In 1982, he graduated from the Mathematical School in Haskovo with a gold medal.
+Radev joined the Bulgarian Communist Party (BKP) in the 1980s.
+He later stated that his primary reason for joining was to fly in a supersonic jet, adding that he was not ashamed of his past.
+He left the party in 1990, when a newly enacted law forbade members of the country's armed forces from being members of political parties.
+He had not been a member of any political parties until he founded BPB in 2026.
+His candidacy in the 2016 election was supported by an independent initiative committee affiliated with the BSP rather than a formal nomination by any party.

-He graduated from the Georgi Benkovski Bulgarian Air Force University in 1987 as the top graduate.
-In 1992, he graduated from the US Air Force Squadron Officer School at Maxwell AFB.
+Radev graduated from the Georgi Benkovski Bulgarian Air Force University in 1987 as the top graduate.
+In 1992, he graduated from the Squadron Officer School of the United States Air Force at Maxwell Air Force Base.
 From 1994 to 1996, he studied at the Rakovski Defence and Staff College, where he was also the top graduate.
 He holds a Doctor of Military Sciences degree in the field of improvement of tactical training of flight crews and simulation of air combat.

-In 2003, he graduated from Air War College or Air University at Maxwell AFB in the United States with a Master of Strategic Studies with honors.
+In 2003, he graduated from Air War College or Air University at Maxwell AFB with a Master of Strategic Studies with honors.